- 1 What is computerised Accounting?

 Computer technology and its usage have registered a significant development during the last three decades.
 Historically, computers have been used effectively in science and technology to solve complex computational and logical problems.
 They have also been used for carrying out economic planning and forecasting processes.
 Recently, modern-day computers have made their presence felt in business and industry.

-The most important impact of computers has been on how data is stored and processed within an organisation.
-Although manual data processing for Management Information System (MIS) has been quite common in the past, modern MIS would be nearly impossible without the utilization of computer systems.
-We shall discuss the need for the utilization of computers in accounting, the nature of the accounting information system and the types of accounting-related MIS reports.
+The most important impact of computers has been on how data is stored and processed within an organization.
+Although manual data processing for Management Information Systems (MIS) has been quite common in the past, modern MIS would be nearly impossible without the utilization of computer systems.
+We shall discuss the need for the utilization of computers in accounting, the nature of the accounting information system, and the types of accounting-related MIS reports.

 Evolution of Computerised Accounting

-A manual system of accounting has been traditionally the most popular method of keeping the records of financial transactions of an organisation.
-Conventionally, the bookkeeper used to maintain books of accounts like cash book, journal and ledger so on prepare a summary of transactions and final accounts manually.
+A manual system of accounting has been traditionally the most popular method of keeping the records of financial transactions of an organization.
+Conventionally, the bookkeeper used to maintain books of accounts like cash books, journals, and ledger so on prepare a summary of transactions and final accounts manually.
 The technological innovations led to the event of varied machines capable of performing a spread of accounting functions.

 For example, the popular billing machine was designed to typewrite a description of the transaction alongside the names, addresses of customers.
 This machine was capable of computing discounts; adding the net total and posting the requisite data to the relevant accounts.
 The customer’s bill was generated automatically once the operator has entered the required information.
 These machines combined the features of a typewriter and various kinds of calculators.

 With the substantial increase in the number of transactions, the technology advanced further.
-With the exponential increase in speed, storage and processing capacity, newer versions of those machines evolved.
+With the exponential increase in speed, storage, and processing capacity, newer versions of those machines evolved.
 A computer to which they were connected operated these machines.
-The success of a growing organisation with the complexity of transactions attended depend upon resource optimisation, quick decision-making and control.
+The success of a growing organization with the complexity of transactions attended depends upon resource optimization, quick decision-making, and control.

 As a result, the upkeep of data on a real-time (or spontaneous) basis became almost essential.
 Such a system of maintaining accounting records became convenient with computerised accounting.